-Our dog Grace recently ran out of her homemade dog treats but since it’s been so hot outside lately I decided to make frozen dog treats instead of baked treats.
+Our dog Grace recently ran out of her homemade dog treats but since it’s been so hot outside lately I decided to make these frozen peanut butter & banana dog treats instead of baked treats.
 I kept it simple by using only three ingredients – peanut butter, banana, and Greek yogurt.
-I melted some peanut butter in the microwave and poured it in the cute silicone dog treat trays that I recently stumbled upon.
-I then added a layer of mashed up sweet/ripe banana combined with Greek yogurt then put them in the freezer for a few hours.
+First, I melted some peanut butter in the microwave and poured it into the cute silicone dog treat trays that I recently stumbled upon.
+Then, I added a layer of mashed-up sweet/ripe bananas combined with Greek yogurt and then put them in the freezer for a few hours.
 Grace was absolutely THRILLED with these frozen treats and did her best puppy eyes to get a second one.
 Truth be told, I was pretty tempted to eat one myself!

-Heat the peanut butter in a microwave safe dish for 10-15 seconds, or until it’s a softened and a bit runny.
+Heat the peanut butter in a microwave-safe dish for 10-15 seconds, or until it’s softened and a bit runny.

-Spoon an even layer of peanut butter in each silicone mold.
+Spoon an even layer of peanut butter into each silicone mold.
 Slightly tap the silicone trays to remove any air bubbles and to make them level.

-Remove from the silicone molds and store these frozen treats layered in parchment in a air tight sealed container in the freezer.
+Remove from the silicone molds and store these frozen treats layered in parchment in an air-tight sealed container in the freezer.

 Serve to your loving dog and watch them enjoy!